 '''

 Background blurring and replacement for Citrix Optimized

+1

 Microsoft Teams

+2

+3

+Prerequisite:

+4

+5

 Ensure that you have installed the 'wget'.

+6

+7

-Starting with version 2307 for Citrix Workspace app, Citrix Optimized Microsoft Teams in Citrix Workspace app for Linux now supports background blurring and background replacement.
-You can use this feature by selecting More > Apply Background Effects when you are in a meeting or in a P2P call. '''
+Starting with version 2307 for Citrix Workspace app, Citrix

+Optimized Microsoft Teams in Citrix Workspace app for Linux

+now supports background blurring and background replacement.

+You can use this feature by selecting More > Apply

+Background Effects when you are in a meeting or in a P2P

+call.

+8

+9

-- 9 For more information, see [Background blurring and background effects](/en-us/citrix-virtual-apps-desktops/multimedia/opt-ms-teams#background-blurring-and-background-effects). - Starting with version 2308 for Citrix Workspace app:
+For more information, see [Background blurring and background

+effects](/en-us/citrix-virtual-apps-desktops/multimedia/opt-ms

+-teams#background-blurring-and-background-effects).

+'''